U2NG/2018-OSF-Demo/03_OSF_Documenting.md

 Version control on the OSF works in a few different ways.

-* **For text files:** You can edit directly on the site and save the new versions.
+* **For text files:** You can `edit directly` on the site and save the new versions.
 This is a possible with the wiki, and for anything that will render as a plain text file.
-So, if I go to the R script I uploaded, you’ll notice an ‘edit’ button in the top right corner.
-I can click on that, and edit this script directly on the OSF, and the edits will be saved as a new version, the same thing with the wiki.
+  * So, if I go to a script I uploaded, you’ll notice an `‘edit’` button in the top right corner.
+I can click on that, and edit this script directly on the OSF, and the `edits will be saved as a new version`, the same thing with the wiki.

 * **For non-text files:** the procedure is a little different.
 You’ll open the file on your personal computer, and make any changes that you want.
-Then **save the file with the exact same name on your computer.** So, on your computer, you’ve just **over-written** the older version of the file.
-Now, go to the OSF and upload the file with the **same name to the same component**, once the file is uploaded you can click on that file and see that there are now 2 versions of the file, and you can toggle between them.
+Then **save the file with the exact same name on your computer.**
+* On your computer, you’ve just **over-written** the older version of the file.
+Now, go to the OSF and `upload` the file with the **same name to the same component**, once the file is uploaded you can click on that file and see that there are now 2 versions of the file, and you can toggle between them.

 Now that I’ve shown the ways version control works on the system, I want you to edit your projects.

-## ***Activity - Document Using the Wiki***
+## ***Activity - Version Control***
 **update wiki to reflect analyses done & clearly comment analysis scripts**

-Go into the wiki and update it so that it reflects that analyses you actually performed.
+* Go into the wiki and update it so that it reflects that analyses you actually performed.
 One of you who didn’t run the analyses, please look at the analysis script that was uploaded, and edit it to make sure that it is clearly commented.

-How you do this will depend on the exact way in which the file was uploaded.
+* How you do this will depend on the exact way in which the file was uploaded.
 If you don’t know how to comment in the particular language the analysis was done, ask the person who did the analyses.

 ---

-## ***Activity***
+## ***Activity - Create a README***
 **update wiki to include navigational README for the project** The final thing we want to do is make sure that we give our future selves and, potentially, other people information about how to navigate our project.